Georgia Senate candidates spar over debates as Perdue declines any more, Ossoff demands 6

 "David Perdue isn’t just a crook – he’s a coward, too," Ossoff said Sunday night of Perdue's decision not to participate in the debate, calling back to a line of his from a previous debate that went viral.

-Georgia Public Broadcasting reported on Sunday night that at a scheduled Dec.
-5 debate, Perdue will be represented by an empty podium.
+The Atlanta Press Club (APC) said on Sunday that it will proceed with a scheduled debate between Perdue and Ossoff on Dec.
+6 with an empty podium representing the incumbent after Perdue said that he will not participate.
 That promoted Ossoff to needle the senator online as "David 'empty podium' Perdue."

+Georgia Public Broadcasting reported first reported the APC's podium plan.
+The APC told Fox News Monday that its invitation for the senator to participate in the debate still stands.
+A spokesperson said that "we don't feel it's fair to penalize the candidate who has agreed to come," about its plan to hold a debate with just Ossoff.

 The Ossoff campaign said Monday morning that they also accepted debates with ABC Atlanta; a joint debate with NBC Atlanta, CBS Macon and NPR Atlanta; CBS Savannah and its affiliates; ABC Augusta and its affiliates; and CNN.